GTPB/ELIXIR-Train-the-Trainer-Dev/slides/README.md

 The HTML/CSS <style> section carries information regarding:

 - The font size of the whole slide presentation.
 - The background for the whole slide presentation.
 In this case, it features an address that is recognised by HackMD as a reference to an image, which happens to be a white background with an **Elixir** logo on the bottom left.
-The background is set to cover each slide entorely.
+The background is set to cover each slide entirely.

 <br/>